Glenn was a senator from Ohio and was a Democrat. He served from 1974 to 1998.

 |Nov.
 20, 1991||Senate Select Committee on Ethics published a report in which charges were dismissed (Senate Select Comm. on Ethics, Investigation of Sen. Alan Cranston, S. Rep. 102-223, 102d Cong., 1st Sess.
 (1991))|

-Each dot in the chart below was a member of the Senate in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Glenn is shown as a purple triangle. (analysis methodology)
+Glenn is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S.J.Res.
 58 (105th): A joint resolution recogizing the accomplishments of Inspector General since their creation in 1978 in preventing and detecting waste, fraud, abuse, and mismanagement, and in promoting economy, ...

 - S. 1800 (105th): A bill to designate the Federal building and United States courthouse located at 85 Marconi Boulevard in Columbus, Ohio, as the “Joseph P. Kinneary United States Courthouse”.

 - S. 659 (105th): Great Lakes Fish and Wildlife Restoration Act of 1998